 The redemption we anticipated when the Messiah finally came in Jesus Christ was not the dismantling of the created order of loving headship and willing submission, but a recovery of it.
 Wives, redeem your fallen submission by modeling it after God’s intention for a joyful church!
 Husbands, redeem your fallen headship by modeling it after God’s intention for the lavishly loving Christ!

 I find in Ephesians 5:21–33 these two things: (1) the display of Christian Hedonism in marriage and (2) the direction its impulses should take.

 Wives, seek your joy in the joy of your husband by affirming and honoring his God-ordained role as “head” or leader in your relationship.
 Husbands, seek your joy in the joy of your wife by accepting the responsibility to lead as Christ led the church and gave himself for her.

 I would like to bear witness to God’s goodness in my life.
 I discovered Christian Hedonism the same year I got married, in 1968.
 Since then, Noël and I, in obedience to Jesus Christ, have pursued as passionately as we can the deepest, most lasting joys possible.
 All too imperfectly, all too half-heartedly at times, we have stalked our own joy in the joy of each other.

-And we can testify together after almost 50 years of marriage: For those who marry, this is the path to the heart’s desire.
+And we can testify together after over 50 years of marriage: For those who marry, this is the path to the heart’s desire.
 For us, marriage has been a matrix for Christian Hedonism.
 As each pursues joy in the joy of the other and fulfills a God-ordained role, the mystery of marriage as a parable of Christ and the church becomes manifest for his great glory and for our great joy.